Use VoiceOver to interact with areas and groups on Mac

 Stop interacting: Press VO-Shift-Up Arrow, or flick left with two fingers on the trackpad.

 To streamline navigation on some webpages, VoiceOver may interact with a group automatically.
 If you don’t want VoiceOver to automatically interact with a group, press VO-Shift-Right Arrow or Left Arrow.
-If Quick Nav is enabled, press Shift-Right Arrow or Left Arrow.
+If Quick Nav is on, press Shift-Right Arrow or Left Arrow.

 You can set an option so that VoiceOver navigates directly to the items in a group without having to interact with the group.
-Open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Navigation category, click “Grouping behavior,” then choose a setting other than Standard (the default setting).
+Open VoiceOver Utility (press VO-Fn-F8 when VoiceOver is on), click the Navigation category, click “Grouping behavior,” then choose a setting other than Standard (the default setting).
 To learn about the settings, click the Help button in the Navigation pane.

 Note: Some areas (such as tables) always require interaction, regardless of the setting you choose.
 This prevents you from having to navigate potentially large numbers of items, such as thousands of items in a Mail inbox.